 Stick to the conventions to remove confusion in your site’s architecture.
 Don’t hide the menu, put a CTA button where they’re expected, and include your contact info at the bottom.

 The less time your visitors spend on your navigation, the less time they spend thinking about leaving.
 Reduce the learning curve and you’ll gain the users’ trust and confidence in no time.

 Simplicity is most often ignored in favour of complexity.
-Some websites have this idea that the more complex a site is, the more interesting or innovative it is.
+Some websites have the idea that the more complex a site is, the more interesting or innovative it is.

 Yet, this doesn’t reflect what the users want at all.
-Users want nothing more than getting the information they want despite the design.
+Users want nothing more than to get the information they want despite the design.

 Sure, some cool elements will impress them and make them think better of your brand.
 It’s another story when these elements get in their way.
 They’ll rather find a simple website that can give them what they want without obstacles.